Mark Lamster

 Mark Lamster (born in New York City) is an American architecture writer and critic.
-He writes in the Dallas Morning News.
+He writes in The Dallas Morning News.

 In 2018 he wrote a biography, The Man in the Glass House: Philip Johnson, Architect of the Modern Century, showing the Nazi past of Philip Johnson.

+In 2026, he was awarded the Pulitzer Prize for Criticism for a series of articles on the proposed tear-down of Dallas City Hall.